Hey guys, Yuto here (@sudachi.recipes) and today I’m going to show you how to make “tsuyu”.

 What is Tsuyu?

-I’ll be using this sauce in upcoming recipes and you can also search ‘tsuyu’ in the search bar to find all the recipes that use it.
-It’s a useful recipe to know!
+I use this tsuyu sauce in many of our recipes, you can click here to see all the recipes that use it.
+It’s definitely a useful recipe to know!

 Tsuyu uses one of the following dashi (a broth used to create depth of flavour)